Skip to content

 Employer Branding Examples to Help You Attract the Right Talent

 Attracting quality candidates takes work.
-Work that is so worth it in the end.
+But it's worth it.
 Investing in employer branding tactics go a long way, especially in attracting talent.
 A whopping 75% of job seekers consider a company’s employer brand before applying for a job.
 That’s a huge number.
 And even more, 9 out of 10 candidates would apply for a job when it’s from an employer brand that’s actively maintained.

 So where do you even begin developing and maintaining an employer branding strategy?
-We’ve got you covered.
+We’ve got you covered with ten surefire employer branding examples to help you bring in the right talent.

 10 Employer Branding Examples to Add to Your Strategy

-Highlight your culture on LinkedIn, Instagram, Twitter, etc. with fun posts about people, events, and your office (if applicable).
+Give a behind-the-scenes look into your culture.
+Share fun posts on LinkedIn, Instagram, Twitter, etc. about people, events, and your office (if applicable).
 Any opportunity to showcase the people that make up your team helps talent connect and even see themselves as a potential team member.
 What’s your company vibe?
 Are you silly?
 Serious?
 Cool?
 Whatever it is, make sure it comes through in these images and videos.
+Check out the example above for some inspiration.

 What are you working on?
 Do you have any big projects launching next year or are you working with other exciting companies to meet a goal?
 Candidates are looking for work that will engage them and excite them.
 If you’re launching a contract with a government agency to clean up all local parks in your community, you will reach people who are also passionate about environmental topics.
 And those people will be more engaged as employees.